Baddum/Factory418/CONTRIBUTING.md

 Pull requests Workflow
 ----------

-1. Fork the library repository
+1. Fork the library repository.
-2. Create a new branch for each feature or improvement
+2. Create a new branch for each feature or improvement.
-3. Send a pull request from each feature branch to the **v1.x** branch
+3. Send a pull request from each feature branch to the **v1.x** branch.